Restore Function and Comfort to Your Smile

 • Dental implants:

 Implants can be placed to support crowns, bridges, or dentures.
-This is often chosen for added stability.
+This may be considered for added stability, depending on suitability.

 Each plan is based on your specific situation, including the condition of your teeth, gums, and bite.
 A complete assessment is required before recommending any long-term approach.